BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Chittering Hordes** `ACTIVE`

-This model may Support as if it had a spear, with the exception that they can only Support another model with this special rule.
-A model Supporting whilst using this special rule cannot also use a two-handed weapon in the same Combat.
+This model may Support as if it had a [spear][Spear], with the exception that they can only Support another model with this special rule.
+A model Supporting whilst using this special rule cannot also use a [two-handed weapon][Two-handed Weapon] in the same Combat.

 </div>

 ---
 <div class="unitCard" markdown>

 ### MORIA GOBLIN CAPTAIN [40 POINTS]